zolotarevandrew/my-learning-tracker/log.md

 |:---:|:---------------------------------------|
 |     |Learnt, thoughts, progress, ideas, links|
 ----------------------------------------------------------
-##18 feb 22
+##24 feb 22
-**Postgres ef value objects and simple load testing** Ef core has a good perfomance for simple scenarios.
+**Postgres ef optimistic concurrency** ef core has a simple mechanism for optimistic concurrency, i simply used rowVersion row.

-I used k6 script to load simple get and insert queries and there was no memory leaks.
+**Minuses**
+- Optimistic concurrency requires user to retry request;

 https://github.com/zolotarevandrew/databases/tree/main/postgresql/ef-core/WebApi

-**Pluses**
-- I can use ef core in my projects, since it has no perfomance leaks, then dbcontext is scoped to http requests (depends on query and situation);

-**Minuses**
-- I couldn't create correctly tiny type for id int column;

 [Log Index]
 ----------------------------------------------------------
 ----------------------------------------------------------
-##18 feb 22
+##23 feb 22
 **Postgres ef core relations**
 Ef core has a good mechanism for db first approach.
 I have tested all relations approaches (one to one, one to many, many to many)